UMAprotocol/UMIPs/UMIPs/umip-52.md

 ## Technical Specification
 To accomplish this upgrade, a few actions will need to be taken:
 - A new `OptimisticOracle` contract will need to be deployed.
 Once deployed, the contract address will be added to this UMIP.
 - A transaction will need to be proposed to add this new address to the `Finder` contract under the name `“OptimisticOracle”`.
-	- This is how other contracts will find the optimistic oracle and reference it.
+This is how other contracts will find the optimistic oracle and reference it.
-- The DVM will need to be upgraded to recognize disputes sent to it by the optimistic oracle and to handle ancillary data (UMIP-55).
+- The `OptimisticOracle` will need to be registered with the `Registry` so that it can make requests to the DVM.

 Note: this change will only create the optimistic oracle.
 New financial contracts that utilize the optimistic oracle will need to be deployed for it to become useful.
 Until all steps above are performed, the deployed OptimisticOracle _should not_ be used in production since it will not be able to raise disputes to the DVM.

-TODO: Describe the steps for using the Optimstic Oracle in detail.
+## DVM Upgrade

+- For the optimistic oracle to be compatible with the DVM, the DVM will need to be upgraded to handle ancillary data (UMIP-55).

 ## Rationale